Skip to content

 arc init

-1. This will create the general ARC folder structure:
+This created the general ARC folder structure:

 • studies